Books vs movies, there is always a big difference, so why not encourage the kids to use this compare and contrast movie and book template?

-As we are now finally reading Harry Potter, I wanted to create a compare and contrast movie and book template to use in our homeschool.
+As we are now finally reading Harry Potter series, I wanted to create a compare and contrast movie and book template to use in our homeschool.
 I couldn’t find what I was looking for online, so I thought I would share with you what we use.

 My son always writes a book report after every single book he reads.
 So when he completed the first Harry Potter book he completed this.
 (Get your FREE copy of the book report template here).

-We are lucky in the fact that our son loves to read, however, adding a movie into the mix as well, has certainly paid off.
+We are lucky in the fact that our son has always loved reading books, however, adding a movie into the mix as well, has certainly paid off.

 If you are not as lucky though check out our top tips on how to encourage reading habits in kids.
 Number 7 is my favorite!!